ValeevGroup/tiledarray/INSTALL.md

     - [blacspp](https://github.com/wavefunction91/blacspp.git) -- a modern C++ (C++17) wrapper for BLACS
 - Python3 interpreter -- to test (optionally-built) Python bindings
 - [Range-V3](https://github.com/ericniebler/range-v3.git) -- a Ranges library that served as the basis for Ranges component of C++20; only used for some unit testing of the functionality anticipated to be supported by future C++ standards.
-- [TTG](https://github.com/TESSEorg/ttg.git) -- C++ implementation of the Template Task Graph programming model for fine-grained flow-graph composition of distributed memory programs.
+- [TTG](https://github.com/TESSEorg/ttg.git) -- C++ implementation of the Template Task Graph programming model for fine-grained flow-graph composition of distributed memory programs (tag 4643df546d52481c7ad4bf5b7cce45289dc6b222).

 Many of these dependencies can be installed with a package manager, such as Homebrew on OS X or apt-get on Debian Linux distributions;